andrewleachtx/vbd/README.md

 - [ ] Clearer code outline that I can be proud of
 - [ ] Visually appealing rendering and maybe even real-time interactions

-I would say I am very elated to have written code on my keyboard and with the help of modern technology been able to make such an incredible simulation come to life.
-This is seriously wild to me.
+I would say I am very elated to be able to get to this point concluding my introduction to physics for animation modeling.
+The idea that I can learn and digest information, write words in a funny order on a keyboard, and with the help of modern technology be able to bring such incredible things to life.
+These numerical outputs, when rendered show something seriously beautiful to me.